 Lower Fees Do Not Equate to More Savings

 Inferior firms’ fees are 25%, while our contingency-based fees are 40%.
-Inferior firms discount their rate because they cannot compete with our results.
+(Other fee structures may apply for special appraisals (ie. Agriculture, Limited, Minerals, etc.) Inferior firms discount their rate because they cannot compete with our results.

 Let’s use an example of a home with an appraised value of $2 million to illustrate why service fees shouldn’t be your only consideration when choosing a property tax protest company.

-Using the average reduction data above, NTPTS would achieve a $130k homestead on this $2 million property, while other firms would achieve a $96k reduction.
+Using the average reduction data above, NTPTS would achieve a $140k reduction on this $2 million property, while other firms would achieve a $100k reduction.

 Net Savings with NTPTS vs. Other Firms